 However, there are a few medicines which have the potential to interact with Champix tablets:

-- Other stop-smoking medicines, specifically NRTs (Nicotine Replacement Therapy): these may interact with Champix, so it is best to speak to a doctor or pharmacist to check first.
+- Other stop-smoking medicines, specifically NRTs (Nicotine Replacement Therapy): may interact with Champix, so it is best to speak to a doctor or pharmacist to check first.

 In some cases, the doses of certain medicines may need to be adjusted while taking Champix.
 Always consult your doctor before starting treatment to be sure — they will be able to advise you further.